JackieDo/Laravel-Log-Reader/README.md

 $ composer update
 ```

+> **Note:** Instead of performing the above two steps, you can perform faster with the `$ composer require jackiedo/log-reader:2.*` command in your command line interface.

 - Once update operation completes, the third step is add the service provider.
 Open `config/app.php`, and add a new line to the providers array:

 ```php